Two Diastasis Recti Fixes that WON’T work – and What Will!

 You need to re-establish a physiological connection, rather than using a binder or splint and expecting your body to just understand what you want it to do.

-It involves focused exercises that tone and strengthen all the core muscles and it requires attention to your whole body alignment to reduce intra abdominal pressure.
+There is so much more to repairing your core than splinting, sucking in and even closing the gap.
+Restoring our core after having babies is a team effort between our minds and whole bodies.
+It involves focused exercises that tone and strengthen all the core muscles, and it requires attention to your whole body alignment to reduce intra-abdominal pressure.
 Only then will you reduce the gap.
 And only then will your whole core, including your pelvic floor, function as it should.

 The most important first step towards fixing diastasis recti is this: align your body better.
 By aligning better, you reduce the pressure inside.
 And only by reducing the pressure, will you reduce the gap.